AngeloParrinello/AngeloParrinello/README.md

 # Angelo Parrinello

-Master's Degree student in Engineering and Computer Science at University of Bologna.
-Exchange student in Computer Science at Stockholm University.
+Master's Degree Student in Engineering and Computer Science at University of Bologna.
+Computer Science Exchange Student at Stockholm University.

 ## Contacts